Rpp2210-FEC-Zephyr/FEC-Retail-Store/README.md

 Overview - A brief description outlining what the project Table of Contents - You can link to the different sections below Description - A more detailed outline of the project.
 What does it do?
 Is there a high level list of features?
 If describing a project that has visual features, consider adding pictures or animations of the features and functionality in this section.
 See Adding Screen Captures below.
-Installation - How can another developer get your project up and running on their own?
-What dependencies are required?
-Are there environmental requirements?
-Be specific, and outline steps to take in order to get the project running.
 Usage - Further details on how the project is meant to be used may be helpful.
 For a library or framework, this section would outline how to use the library within another project (see socket.io ).
 For a service that is meant to be used within a larger project architecture, instructions on how to integrate may be necessary (see node-statsD ).

 #Technology Used